Whether you live here, or you're visiting on holiday, the Forest of Bowland has plenty for those looking to keep the whole family entertained.

 - Write a poem about your day out in Bowland.
 We'd love to see it!

 There are a number of walks that are accessible for pushchairs and there's a whole series of shorter walks (0-3 miles) which you can choose from on our Walking Routes page (use the filters to search at the top of the walking page) http://forestofbowland.com/walking

 It's a free and great way to see some of the wonderful scenery of Bowland!

 Pendle Sculpture Trail, Aitken Wood, Barley - Four artists have created sculptures that centre on the famous trial of the Pendle Witches to mark the 400th anniversary of that event.
 The artists are Phillipe Handford, Martyn Bednarczuk, Sarah McDade and Steve Blaylock.
 The story is told through the trail in Aitken Wood, beneath Pendle Hill, which features sculptures made out of stone, wood and metal.
 The route is also Tramper friendly.
 Download a copy of the leaflet

 Beacon Fell Country Park – spectacular panoramic views across Bowland.
 Great day out with car parking, picnic areas and a cafe.
-Beacon Fell provides the ideal day out for all the family with plenty of walks, a sculpture trail and lots of year-round events.
+Beacon Fell provides the ideal day out for all the family with plenty of walks, and a sculpture trail.
 For further information visit Lancashire County Council website

 Ribble Valley Sculpture Trail, Clitheroe - includes over 20 permanent works of art.
 The trail is through Brungerley Park and Cross Hill Quarry, a local nature reserve managed by the Lancashire Wildlife trust, only a mile from Clitheroe town centre.
 It's also a lovely walk along the River Ribble.